PaulSun8b8/COVID-19-Analysis/README.md

 # Project Proposal

 Team members:
-Paul Sun, Jeff Ye, Joy Zhang, Alaia Chen
+Huating Sun, Jeff Ye, Joy Zhang, Alaia Chen

 ### Domain of interest
 **Why are you interested in this field/domain?**